bradcerasani/pi-playground/how-to/mount-pi-as-disk.markdown

-# Mount Raspberry Pi as a Disk in OS X
+# Mount Raspberry Pi as Disk in OS X

 1. Download and install OSXFUSE and SSHFS [here](http://osxfuse.github.io/)